SonyaMoisset/BOOK-DESIGN-UXpin/README.md

 ##### 17/02/2016
 - Finished The Guide to Wireframing | 4 Non-Digital Wireframing Weapons
 - Finished The Guide to Wireframing | 4 Digital Wireframing Weapons

+##### 18/02/2016
+- Finished The Guide to Wireframing | The Design Pattern & Wireframe Libraries Guide